Fordham University Student Sydney Monfries Reportedly Fell From School Bell Tower While Taking Instagram Photo

 Fordham University student Sydney Paige Monfries was reportedly trying to take the perfect Instagram picture of the New York City skyline when she fell from the school’s bell tower.

 The incident happened in the early morning hours on Sunday, when police say the 22-year-old from Portland, Oregon, went to the Keating Hall clock tower with a group of friends.
 The senior student was reportedly trying to get a more clear view of the skyline at roughly 4 a.m. when she fell, suffering what has been described as life-threatening injuries.
-As the Daily Mail reported, the student hit her head on the ground and also suffered a pelvis injury after slipping through the first landing of the tower.
+As The Daily Mail reported, the student hit her head on the ground and also suffered a pelvis injury after slipping through the first landing of the tower.

 The report noted that she was participating in a “rite of passage” for seniors at the university in the Bronx where they climb the tower, touch the bell, and take photos outside the windows of the event.